Bad Bunny

 Bad Bunny with his Grammy

 In 2020, the rapper also performed at the Super Bowl halftime show alongside Shakira and Jennifer Lopez.
-Ocasio became the first Latin American artist to grace the cover of Rolling Stone.
+He became the first Latin American artist to land a Rolling Stone cover.
 Additionally, Time magazine recognized him as one of the hundred most influential people in the world.

 The following year, he recorded "La Noche de Anoche" with artist Rosalía.
 His single "Yonaguni" made it to the top-10 of the US Billboard Hot 100.
-By December, it was clear that Benito was the most-streamed artist on Spotify for the second consecutive year.
+Come December, Benito had locked in his second straight year as Spotify's most-streamed artist.
 He repeated this record in 2022.

 BAD BUNNY x ROSALÍA - LA NOCHE DE ANOCHE

-Additionally, he released a new studio collection titled "Un Verano Sin Ti."
-That summer, the artist embarked on his first stadium tour, which included 29 performances in the US and Latin America.
+He also dropped a new studio album, "Un Verano Sin Ti."
+That summer, he launched his first-ever stadium tour, hitting 29 cities across the US and Latin America.
 The Apple Music Awards named Ocasio the best artist of 2022.

 Wrestling

-Bad Bunny never wanted to limit himself to music and actively explored other fields.
+Bad Bunny has never wanted to limit himself to music and has actively explored other fields.
 For instance, he's been interested in wrestling since childhood.
-He involved wrestlers in his work: for example, Ric Flair, considered the greatest wrestler of all time, appeared in his 2017 music video "Chambea," and Stone Cold Steve Austin joined him two years later for "¿Quién Tu Eres?"
+He's brought wrestlers into his work: for example, Ric Flair, considered the greatest wrestler of all time, appeared in his 2017 music video "Chambea," and Stone Cold Steve Austin joined him two years later for "¿Quién Tu Eres?"

 BAD BUNNY - ¿QUIÉN TÚ ERES?

-His world tour in 2021 got canceled due to the pandemic.
-With his free time, he took part in the WWE Royal Rumble show, where he performed one of his tracks.
-A month later, Ocasio wrestled in a match, becoming the 24/7 WWE champion.
-Although it's not a very prestigious title, it was flattering for an amateur wrestler.
-However, he later relinquished the title.
+His 2021 world tour was canceled due to the pandemic.
+With his newfound free time, he jumped into the WWE Royal Rumble show, where he performed one of his tracks.
+A month later, Ocasio actually wrestled in a match, becoming the 24/7 WWE champion.
+While it's not the most prestigious title, it was pretty impressive for an amateur wrestler.
+He later gave up the title, though.

 Bad Bunny with the 24/7 WWE award